AndrewDongminYoo/docs-trunk-io-ko/check/advanced-setup/actions/actions.md

----
-description: >-
+# Actions

 You can think of Trunk Actions as IFTTT for your repository.
 An action is a command that is run when a specified trigger occurs.
----

-# Actions

 The most common Trunk Actions are provided out of the box with trunk, and are triggered to invisibly autoformat (`trunk fmt`) your commits every time you `git commit`, and run `trunk check` when you `git push`.